Skip to main content

 • Start: Launches the Endpoint connection when currently stopped.

 • Stop: Initiates the shutdown of the Endpoint.
 New connections are not allowed, while the pending sessions remain until they are disconnected.
-The number of connected client can be followed with the Active Sessions info field.
+Utilize the Active Sessions field on the Details page.

 • Restart: Executes a complete stop/start sequence to apply configuration changes.